 It is customary at this point to either appeal to some supposed skeletal unity that unites all such claims in an effort to salvage some small sphere of religious knowledge or heap scorn on those who sincerely seek truth in this matter.
 I think both of these views are misguided.

 The syncretist who seeks the common thread among the various tapestries of religious belief must finally admit to an ignorance of either the content of the major religions or the sordid histories of conflict that have characterized their formation.
 Certainly, some religions are aggressively syncretistic: Moses, Jesus, and Mohammed are revered in Hinduism as expressions of the many faces of Vishnu, but Hinduism’s openness to variations of belief inevitably must produce a coherentism of knowledge claims.
 When everyone is entitled by her religion to believe as she chooses, no correspondence knowledge claims emerge from the combined truth and goodness declarations all believers profess.
-A promiscuous syncretism that would expand such liberality to all religions, even those quite dogmatic in their conflicting truth claims such as Christianity, would only multiply the squishy ambiguities and end in a broad humanism inseparable from a general secular benevolence.
+A promiscuous syncretism that would expand such liberality to all religions, even those quite dogmatic in their conflicting truth claims such as Christianity and Islam, would only multiply the squishy ambiguities and end in a broad humanism inseparable from a general secular benevolence.
 That seems to be happening now.

 And the secular humanist thinks that should be the end of it.
 The skeptic who regards this entire question as settled by modernism’s emphasis on determinism and the science it makes possible also misses the mark, for modernism champions a second means to test our truth and goodness claims, though admittedly it is imperfect.
 Religionists who have worked their way through this essay so far may find their own experience to be a sufficient proof of judgment for their knowledge claims about religion.
 They do not need academics to warrant the truth of their religious claims.
 Their lives do that.
 They may have been changed by a conversion experience that forever altered their perspective, or they may have grown more inwardly certain of the truth of their beliefs over time, or they may be less thoughtful and simply think of religion as having “worked for me.”
 Believers in these categories don’t particularly care about justification, except in a Biblical sense.

 Yet this position imposes its special limitations on religionists who seek to “spread the good news.”
 The particularity of undistilled experience makes it difficult to transfer.
 A general reliance on experience to support claims to religious knowledge will result in a transformation of that knowledge as experience changes.
 People who “grow in faith” also change what they see as the components of that faith.
 This is natural and expected, but also damaging to the reliability of any static knowledge claim offered along that lifelong journey.
 A conversion experience that anchors religious faith doesn’t suffer from that evolutionary issue, though it might be subject to the flaws of memory, but such an experience must also be ineffable, private, and personalized for all its profundity.
+It cannot possibly be conceptual, and attempts to render it so by resorting to metaphorical language must inevitably distort its essence (see “The Problem of Metaphor in Religion”).
 It is subject to all the coherentist issues that hinder correspondence truth claims, to which must be added the issues of conceptualizing the ineffable so as to make public truth and goodness claims.
 Some believers see religion in decidedly less exalted terms, finding comfort, even nostalgia, in its ritual and sense of support.
 Of course, this is just the kind of thing Freud objected to, but his objections do not render the belief itself false.
 But to see belief as the instrumental means to warm the world is to accept it for something other than its truth.
-Believers of this stripe exemplify Blount’s characterization of religion-as-useful, but such a pragmatist view of faith eliminates any possibility of claiming truth on its own behalf.
+Believers of this stripe exemplify Blount’s characterization of religion-as-useful, but such a pragmatist view of faith eliminates any possibility of claiming truth on its own behalf, and its hypotheticality dissolves the indubitability of its truth and goodness claims.
 That kind of goodness is purely instrumental to other and more earthbound ends.
 Pascal’s Wager suits the casino, not the chapel.
 Such personalized and practical uses of religion must also preclude any universal claims to knowledge of the divine nature and will.
 Such experiential testimony is valued by traditional psychological practice and the postmodern worldview that has derived from it.
 When we hear these heartfelt stories of divine favoritism and psychic transformation, we feel ourselves journeying into the narrowing streams of private consciousness.
 Such displays carry a Freudian or even Jungian thrill of discovery into motivation and transference.
 We enter the private truths of the mini-narrative that postmodernists prize as the building block of deeper cultural truths.
 But all this burrowing into the privacy of experience can only reveal an experienced sense of immanence at best.
 The sympathetic respondent may nod, “Yes, that is true for me as well” without stepping foot into the public domain or locating any means to test similarity.
 And that opens what seems to me the final word on this difficult subject.

-I think this connection utterly mistaken for the simple reason that it is claimed by so many who disagree so vociferously and argue so deficiently.
+I think this effort utterly mistaken for the simple reason that it is claimed by so many who disagree so vociferously and argue so deficiently.
 But even if the sordid history of sectarianism were to be ignored, we would find adequate reason to deny authority the position of eminence it once held.
 History has demoted it.
 It is entirely incompatible with the modernism that arose solely in response to its failures.
 Modernism sees knowledge as judgment of truth requiring no special attachment.
 Rather the reverse, for the active and ratiocinative effort required to produce a judgment precludes any initial attachment to the issue under consideration in favor of a dispassionate analysis necessary to produce the 1:1 correspondence that marks a warranted correspondence to reality.
 Modernism has demonstrated the obstacles to such an effort though, one of the most debilitating of which is the desire for premature closure, the urge to settle the unease that arises from ignorance.
 Truth is always the means by which we choose the good, and that task, our deepest moral duty, rattles the nerves.
 The need to withhold judgment is also made painful by the tentativeness of nearly all our judgments and by the moral responsibility to adopt a general attachment to truth-seeking in general.
-We have found it good to seek the truth.
+We cannot withhold judgment indefinitely, for our preferential freedom cries out for moral direction (see “The Lure of the Will to Believe“).
 The necessity of judgment is particularly binding on our public declarations, those that depend on correspondence justification, hence the necessity of correspondence warrants.
-Even considered beliefs are by virtue of the attachment we hold for them not knowledge.
+Even mature beliefs are by virtue of the attachment we hold for them not knowledge.
 They are private, integrated into our schema of understanding.
 They are the corona of uncertainty surrounding the complex of things we provisionally know to be true despite what might seem the clarifying flash of catharsis or conversion.
-The problem of definition grows even more complex when we bring it into the current climate.
-Postmodernists for all their differences from admirers of premodern authority share with them a detestation of modernism and its stand on knowledge.
-Like traditionalists, they consider beliefs as foundational to knowledge, and in the case of the virtual circle, constitutive of it, though generally it is safe to say that either side rejects the specific beliefs of the other and the public truth of such beliefs.
-Traditionalists loudly demand a return to authority.
-Postmodernists utterly reject that and spin their webs of power relationships engaged in a relentless struggle of wills.
-All of this disagreement produces a dismal contention, for both sides are dearly attached to their beliefs.
-With no means to reconcile them in the public square, we dig in and fortify them to resist challenge with all the rigidity of the medieval castle or the fallout shelter (see “Belief in the Public Square”).
+They exist at the foggy frontier of knowledge, projecting possibility out into the void.

 My own resolution after so long a period of thought and reading on the subject is to revere religious belief as a form of inner light and regard with suspicion all claims to correspondence knowledge that derive from it.
 I consider immanence only the intimation of the divine rather than knowledge of it, my ignorance ensured by the transcendence of God.
-I seek the completion of my own beliefs by extending the provisional knowledge of the reality I know.
+I seek directing my own beliefs by extending the provisional knowledge of the reality I know.
 I wish to make sense of the world.
 But that very effort cautions me to distrust the comfort and the lure of power that a claimed divine knowledge confers (see “Theology’s Cloud of Unknowing”).
 I hope I have shown here why that distrust is warranted for all of us.
 The beliefs that strike me as true and descriptive of God and God’s will are not clearly stated propositions that can find correspondence warrant, nor can they be trumpeted to others as divinely ordained and therefore beyond doubt, for I mistrust my own yearnings for knowledge and the comfort it confers on this matter, not to mention the power it promises.
 Surely, I can settle many correspondence goodness issues by means of reason, most of which were at one time the staples of religious authority (see “Theology and the Commandments”).